b18050/stock-market-price-explorer/README.md

 ## 🚀 Quick start

-In this project, local database is used `MySQL` srver is used.
+In this project, local database hosted on `MySQL` server is used.
 Database config:
 ```shell
     HOST: "localhost"